sezanzeb/alsa-control/README.md

 - [x] Add a list of input devices and show their input level
 - [ ] Provide .deb files and get it into the AUR

+## Downsides

+Changing the volume via softvol is sometimes slow and doesn't feel responsive.
+Firefox seems to prefer talking to jack directly over using the default device provided by the generated asoundrc, so the volume change doesn't affect it.